Finding Solace After the Death of a Child

 “We lost our son, Sixte, he was a little older than four.
 He died from drowning during the summer.
 Eléonore uses simple words because the fact is both simple and terrible.
 “Death entered our life without warning, with the brutality of an accident.
 Nothing suppresses such a shock – the house, our habits, my child’s presence in each corner.
-Gilles found himself rummaging through his memory trying to remember some minute actions: “Did I give him a kiss before I left?”
+Gilles found himself rummaging through his memories trying to remember some minute actions like: “Did I give him a kiss before I left?”

 Offering one’s suffering

 Two months before Sixte’s death, Eléonore was impacted by the death of another little boy she had not heard of before: “I had read a lot of things, I was looking for things about death, and I’d found his death revolting in fact.
 Therefore I read a lot about the offering of suffering.
-I had notes, I had written what I had understood.
+I took notes, to record what I understood.
 When the accident occurred, those reads supported me.
 I then discovered how suffering can partake of love.
 This is not theoretical talk, I am now experiencing deep within what I had but guessed.
 The words I read gained a new meaning.
-They helped me perform minuscule actions though decisive ones.
+They helped me perform minuscule actions though decisive ones.”

 Saying “yes” and accepting what I can’t change